omeryesil/envtofile/README.md

 # envtofile

-A simple utility that writes environment variables to a file in KEY=VALUE format.
+A simple utility that writes environment variables to a file in KEY=VALUE format which can enable us to pass environment variables VS Code Debug mode.
+See below for more details.

 ## Use Case
 Go extension for VS Code runs in a separete shell session, therefore, it does not get environment variables from VS Code terminal.
 A simple use case can be: